uktrade/lite-frontend/README.md

 ### Without docker

 Node version required can be found in the `package.json` under `engines`.
-All javascripts and scss files are stored under caseworker/assets and exporter/assets
+All Javascript and SCSS files are stored under caseworker/assets and exporter/assets

 ```
   npm i